Blosc/blogsite/posts/the-lizard-codec.rst

 The interesting part of Lizard can be seen when large compression levels for Blosc are used, specially 8 and 9.
 Those are mapped to compression level 41 in Lizard, which means that the LIZv1 + Huffman compression method is used.
 Following the documentation, this matches the compression levels of Zlib and Zstd/Brotli, and it shows.

-Just for reference, here it is the performance of the LZ4 codec, from which it inherits a good part of its code:
+Just for reference, here it is the performance of the LZ4 codec, from which Lizard inherits a good part of its code:

 .. |lz4-c| image:: /images/codecs-pgo/lz4-comp-gcc-6.3.png
 .. |lz4-d| image:: /images/codecs-pgo/lz4-decomp-gcc-6.3.png